reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Intro-Closures-Python.md

 After talking through this with a friend of mine, she worked through similar examples in Ruby.
 Check these things out:

 - [Her Ruby code](https://github.com/natalieparellano/programming-practice/blob/master/closures.rb)
-- Read the chapter "First Class Functions" in [this article](http://wit.io/posts/ruby-is-beautiful-but-im-moving-to-python)  I will come to some of these examples in my post on anonymous functions (not yet written)
+- Read the chapter "First Class Functions" in [this article](http://wit.io/posts/ruby-is-beautiful-but-im-moving-to-python).
+I will come to some of these examples in my post on anonymous functions (not yet written).